Processing math: 0%

 Display3D: a stream mechanism from abstract class Display3D

 Display3D have two template parameters which correspond to the digital space and the Khalimsky space used to put the figures.
-From the Digital Space and Khalimsky Space, we use the associated embedding mechanism to convert digital objects to structures in \( \mathbb{R}^n\).
+From the Digital Space and Khalimsky Space, we use the associated embedding mechanism to convert digital objects to structures in \mathbb{R}^n.

-Interactive visualization from Viewer3D
+Interactive visualization from PolyscopeViewer

-#include "DGtal/io/3dViewers/Viewer3D.h"
+#include "DGtal/io/3dViewers/PolyscopeViewer.h"A

 using namespace DGtal;